More horses than ever are developing conditions that used to be considered rare complications of old age. And, in part, that’s a good thing.

 Whereas once the equine lifespan topped off in the late teens, advances in medical care, parasite control, pharmaceuticals and nutrition now make unprecedented longevity possible.
 The price, of course, is an upswing in the incidence of aging-related problems.
 And Cushing’s disease leads that list.

-The basic facts about Cushing's have been known practically since the disorder was first identified some 70 years ago: Amalfunction of the pituitarygland, the marble-size organ at the base of the brain, causes the release of excessive levels of the hormone adrenocorticotropin (ACTH).
-This, in turn, triggers the adrenal gland to increase the production of cortisol, and the resulting hormonal imbalances lead to the hallmarks of Cushing's: a long, shaggy hair coat, loss of muscle mass, laminitis and
+The basic facts about Cushing’s have been known practically since the disorder was first identified some 70 years ago: Amalfunction of the pituitarygland, the marble-size organ at the base of the brain, causes the release of excessive levels of the hormone adrenocorticotropin (ACTH).
+This, in turn, triggers the adrenal gland to increase the production of cortisol, and the resulting hormonal imbalances lead to the hallmarks of Cushing’s: a long, shaggy hair coat, loss of muscle mass, laminitis and susceptibility to infection.

 No one knows for sure how many aged horses are affected by pituitary dysfunction, but itwas the most common specific diagnosis in a 2003 study of 467 horses aged 20 or older admittedto the Tufts University clinic.
 In related research, a survey of 218 horse owners revealed that 30 percent of their horses had signs associated with Cushing’s even though only 8 percent of the cases had been diagnosed.